 #10 Email Platform – $10 to $29/Month

 The next thing you will want to invest in is an email platform.
-Email is the number one way to peak peoples interest and drive them back to your site and sell more courses.
-Over the years I’ve had the chance to test out several email platforms from Aweber, MailChimp, to GetResponse.
+Email is the number one way to pique people’s interest, drive them back to your site, and sell more courses.

-The only downside is that ConvertKit can be a bit more expensive starting at $29 a month but you do get a free 14-day trial offer or ConverKit.
+The only downside is that ConvertKit can be a bit more expensive, starting at $29 a month, but you do get a free 14-day trial offer or ConverKit.

 But what about the free email platforms?